Call 911 if your child is constipated and:

 1. Increase Fluids

 - For infants 4 months or older: add small amounts of fruit juice, such as prune, pear, or apple juices.
+Avoid bananas and apple sauce as they can increase constipation.

 - For children 1 year or older: offer fruit juices and more water.